-• The Product: Include information about your product.
+- The Product: Include information about your product.
 What is it?
 What design field does it fit into?
 Is it an original design or an improvement on an existing one?
-Why did you select this particular item to design?

-- Product Research: Evaluate the sources you consulted or research you did to help you make an informed decision about what product to develop.
-This section should also be evaluative what sources were helpful to you and where did you encounter challenges? - Product Model: Evaluate whether or not your product follows Nir Eyal's "hooked" model.
+Why did you select this particular item to design? - Product Research: Indicate the sources you consulted or research you did to help you make an informed decision about what product to develop.
+This section should also be evaluative what sources were helpful to you and where did you encounter challenges? - Product Model: Will your product follow Nir Eyal's "hooked" model?
 If so, how?
 If not, how will your product appeal to consumers and users?